AlexWang-16/learn_javafx/README.md

 ### JFX10
 An extension to JFX09 where MouseEvents are implemented.
 After linking "On Mouse Click" for TreeView in Scene Builder with a newly created mouseClick() method in the controller, the name of the node clicked in the TreeView will be printed in the console.

+### JFX11
+A demo of file chooser which contains 2 buttons.
+The first button allows choosing only 1 file while the other allows multiple file selection.
+This demo also shows ways to restrict file type selection as well as the initial directory for the file chooser.